mpospese/MPFlipViewController/README.md

 API
 ----------
 The API is simple and modeled after UIKit's UIPageViewController.
 There is a Data Source protocol (to provide previous and next controllers) and a Delegate protocol.

+More details can be found in this [blog post](http://markpospesel.com/2012/07/28/mpflipviewcontroller-a-page-flipping-container-controller/).
 See MPFlipViewController.h for full details.

 How To Use
 ---------